CLNEulalia/Sql-Intro/readme.md

 ]
 ```

-In a relational database, this data would be stored in two tables.
+In a relational (SQL) database, this data would be stored in two separate tables.

 **artists**